Meaning and Name Origin

-Dylan \d(y)-lan\ as a boy's name (also used as girl's name Dylan), is pronounced DIL-an, DUL-an.
+Dylan \d(y)-lan\ as a boys' name (also used less widely as girls' name Dylan) is pronounced DIL-an, DUL-an.
 It is of Welsh origin, and the meaning of Dylan is "son of the sea".
 Mythology: a legendary Welsh hero.
 Modern use is probably homage to poet Dylan Thomas.
 Catherine Zeta-Jones, who is Welsh, chose this name for her son with Michael Douglas.
 Some of the variants are more closely related to the homonym Dillon.
 Singer Bob Dylan; actor Dylan McDermott.

 For more information, see also the related boy name Taylan.

-Dylan is also pronounced similarly to Daelan, Dalan, Dalen, Dallan, Dalon, Dalyn, Daylan, Daylen, Daylin, Daylon, Delane, Delon, Deylin, Dilan, Dilon and Dolan.
-Other suggested similar baby names are Delani, Delano, Delany, Kylan, Rylan and Wylan.
-These names tend to be less commonly used than Dylan.
+Dylan▲ is alike in pronunciation to Daelan, Dalan, Dalen, Dallan, Dalon, Dalyn, Daylan, Daylen, Daylin, Daylon, Delane, Delon, Deylin and Dolan.
+Other suggested similar baby names are Delani, Delano▼, Delany, Kylan▲, Rylan▲ and Wylan.
+These names tend to be less frequently used than Dylan.